 The epiglottis is a normal structure of the throat that serves an important role in swallowing.
-However, research from Dr. Kezirian and other leaders in the field has shown that the epiglottis can contribute to obstructive sleep apnea in some patients.
+However, research from Dr. Kezirian and other leaders in the field has shown that the epiglottis can contribute to obstructive sleep apnea in about 5-10% of patients.
 In these cases, an important option can be epiglottis surgery, such as moving the epiglottis forward (epiglottoplasty or epiglottopexy) or partial removal of the epiglottis (epiglottidectomy).
 Dr. Kezirian has written about the importance of the epiglottis in obstructive sleep apnea, his team’s research related to aging and epiglottis-related obstructive in sleep apnea, and techniques to identify the epiglottis as a cause of blockage in breathing.